Matt-Retrogamer/mister-rt4k-dv1-profiles-generator/README.md

 The **HDMI Input Override** feature is used to set the HDMI input in the generated `.rt4` profiles, ensuring compatibility with the RetroTINK 4K device.
 You can enable this feature by using the `--set-hdmi-input` or `-i` option when running the script.
 When enabled, the script will modify each profile to specify HDMI as the input source.

+If **Python3** is installed, the HDMI input override will be executed using a Python script, providing a **faster** and more efficient method of modification.
+If Python3 is **not available**, the script will fall back to a Bash implementation, which is slower but still effective.

-This is particularly useful if your RetroTINK 4K setup requires all profiles to default to HDMI input for seamless operation with the MiSTer FPGA.
+This feature is particularly useful if your RetroTINK 4K setup requires all profiles to default to HDMI input for seamless operation with the MiSTer FPGA.

 Example: